-- A 45-60 minute oral presentation that summarizes your major research findings is required at the completion of your PhD dissertation. - The candidate and committee must attend the Oral Defense in person; other attendees may participate in person or remotely. - The committee must consist of 3 members with at least 2 faculty who hold a primary or joint appointment in the CEE Department.
+• A 45-60-minute oral presentation that summarizes your major research findings is required at the completion of your PhD dissertation.

+- The committee must be comprised of 3 members with at least 2 faculty that hold a primary or joint appointment in the CEE Department.
 Your research advisor will serve as the Chair on your exam committee. - The oral exam will involve questions from the committee.
-The committee may request a closed session for their questions. - The written dissertation must be provided to the committee at least 2 weeks prior to the Oral Defense. - It will be best if the written dissertation has been approved by the committee prior to the exam. - The composition of your committee must be confirmed with the Graduate Coordinator at least two weeks prior to your exam. - Students are responsible for coordinating the Exam date and time with their committee members.
+The committee may request a closed session for their questions. - It will be best if the written dissertation has been approved by the committee prior to the exam. - Please confirm the composition of your committee with the Graduate Coordinator at least two weeks prior to your exam. - Students are responsible for coordinating the Exam date and time with their committee members.
 Please contact the Graduate Coordinator to reserve a conference room for the Exam. - Note: Department faculty members, graduate students and visitors are invited to attend.
 Please contact the Graduate Coordinator at least two weeks prior to your exam to finalize the announcement. - Submit Dissertation to Library Archives. - Submit PhD Form II to Graduate Coordinator after successful completion of your exam.
 Please contact the Graduate Coordinator to initiate PhD Form II via DocuSign on your behalf. - References must be formatted consistently throughout the dissertation using a standard reference format.
 APA style is the recommended format, but alternative standard formats may be used with the approval of your research advisor. - For additional final degree paperwork and instructions on submitting the Dissertation, please visit: https://grad.uci.edu/current-students/registrar-and-degree-completion/.